A Bit of RISC

 subi RT,RA,I | addi RT,RA,-I | Subtract immediate |

 All of these instructions are available on x86,arm,riscv and the likes so no real surprises.
-We will implement the basic set in Lisp, mapping instructions directly to Lisp functions using macros.
+We will implement the basic set in Lisp, mapping instructions to Lisp functions instead of falling back to the host architecture.

 1.3.
 Execution Model